-The hearing aid complies with international standards concerning radio transmitters, electromagnetic compatibility, and human exposure.
+The hearing aid complies with international standards concerning electromagnetic compatibility and human exposure.
+Only use your hearing aid in areas where wireless transmission is permitted.

 Due to the limited space available on the hearing aid, relevant approval markings can be found in this booklet.
-Additional information can be found in the Product Information Sheet on www.bernafon.com miniRITE T only
+Additional information can be found in the Product Information Sheet on www.bernafon.com miniRITE T R only miniRITE T only